dosaki/webcomicat-engine/README.md

 3. Run `grails war`
 4. Copy the war file into your tomcat webapps folder (I think the default is in `/var/lib/tomcat7/webapps`)

+An installer is coming though, see [Issue #1](https://github.com/dosaki/webcomicat-engine/issues/1)

 ##How to configure

 1. Go to <your URL>/manageComic/